uberalex/uberalex.github.io/projects/index.md

 # Availabile Projects

-Please note that I am currently looking for student projects from:
+<h1>Please note that I am not looking for any more project proposals</h1>

- * Third year Students
- * Fourth year __Enterprise Computing__
- * Masters Students

 # General Themes